benzanol/vimput/README.md

 The full list of keybindings and settings can be viewed and customized in the options menu once the extension is installed.

-By default, the extension starts in "off" mode, and switches to "insert" mode whenever a text field is selected (but this behavior can be customized).
-Since `Escape` is already used by the browser, `Alt+q` (`Cmd+q` on MacOS) is the default keybinding to enter normal mode.
-Once in normal mode, you will be able to use many of vim's default keybindings.

 ## Macos limitations